Jenni-Hawk/NLP_03_Longer_Text_Research/README.md

 I went about this project with a consumer researcher mindset and a data science researcher perspective.

-My data science brain explored solutions, and then I used my consumer researcher brain to evaluate the output to ensure it was delivering powerful value from a business perspective.
+My data science brain explored solutions, and then I used my consumer researcher brain to evaluate the output to ensure it was delivering the value I needed as a consumer researcher.
 Does the algorithm and resulting output solve the challenges that consumer researchers have?
 Does it do a better job than a human without the assist of modern AI technology?